mailcmd/bobot/NOTES.md

 We need a background process running that every minute read every_db rows, for each task check time with <pattern> and if it is a match run <every_function> and send the result to the <channel_name>.

+The users of the bot can subscribe to <channel_name> using '/chsub <channel_name>'.
+Every 'defchannel' must acumulate in the @bot_channels attribute of the bot the <channel_name>.

+Messages to subscriber can come from 2 source:
+1. An 'every' task: the 'every' task will be linked to its 'defchannel' parent.
+When its pattern match, that will trigger the call of uniq function and send the result to the subs of the channel.
+2. An API call: bobot app will have a REST API callable with a url when will be possible set channel and contain of the message.
+In this way will be possible to send message to channel subs from external source.

+~~IMPORTANT!!!
+When init the app we must create a process (genserver) that will subscribe to~~ ~~every channel present in the @bot_channels attribute of every active bot.~~ ~~When  dinamically we active a bot the genserver will must subscribe~~